 Anti-Wrinkle Injections & Dermal Fillers when breastfeeding

 Scientifically speaking, the doses of neuromodulators/anti-wrinkle injections (sorry – I am writing this in Australia where the law prevents me from mentioning the names or ingredients of these) that are used cosmetically are very small compared to the doses used for medical reasons and carry only a very low risk of systemic absorption into the mother.
 On top of this, the molecular size of neuromodulators, and incidentally of dermal filler materials, make them incredibly unlikely to be excreted into breast milk, with their use in lactation being deemed by experts to be safe1,2.
 However, despite this consensus opinion, the use of these products in lactating mothers remains off-label.
 No large scale studies have been (or will be) performed, and so as prescription medications they are not technically licensed for use during breastfeeding.
-For patients who remain concerned, we recommend the “pump & dump” technique – continued breastfeeding with pumping and discarding the breast milk in the first 24 hours after treatment.
+For patients who remain concerned, we would recommend the “pump & dump” technique – continued breastfeeding with pumping and discarding the breast milk in the first few hours after treatment.

 Dermal filler procedures are safe to have when you are breastfeeding, as long as you are physically well with no symptoms of mastitis or any other infection/illness.
 As at any other time, it is important that your filler procedure is performed in a clinic with rapid access to fully trained medical personnel with emergency protocols in place, as very rarely complications can occur.